1976–77 Portland Trail Blazers season

-The 1976–77 season was the Portland Trail Blazers' 7th season in the National Basketball Association (NBA).
-The revamped Blazers would end up getting off to a terrific start winning 22 of their first 31 games.
-The Blazers won their last 5 games to post a record of 49–33.
-The Blazers made the playoffs for the first time in franchise history and proceeded to stampede through the postseason.
+The 1976–77 Portland Trail Blazers season was the Portland Trail Blazers' seventh season in the National Basketball Association (NBA).
+The revamped Trail Blazers had an exceptional start, winning 22 of their first 31 games.
+The team won their last 5 games to post a record of 49–33.
+The Trail Blazers reached the playoffs for the first time in franchise history and proceeded to stampede through the postseason.
 By the time the Blazers had made it to the 1977 NBA Finals, the city of Portland was truly in the grips of "Blazermania".
 After losing the first two games of the championship series at Philadelphia, the Trail Blazers won four in a row to bring the trophy to Portland.
 The championship capped the team's first winning season.
-The Blazers had a remarkable 45–6 record at home, which included a perfect 10–0 mark in the playoffs.
+The Blazers had a 35–6 record at home, which included a perfect 10–0 mark in the playoffs, compared to a 14-27 road record.

 As of 2025, this remains the only NBA championship in Blazers franchise history, though they made NBA Finals appearances in 1990 and 1992, losing to the Detroit Pistons and Chicago Bulls, respectively.

 Offseason

-NBA Draft
+NBA draft

 Note: This is not a complete list; only the first three rounds are covered, as well as any other picks by the franchise who played at least one NBA game.

 ABA Dispersal Draft

 The American Basketball Association joined the NBA with the ABA–NBA merger in 1976.
 Of the teams remaining in the ABA, four joined the NBA.
 The two teams, the Kentucky Colonels and Spirits of St. Louis, which folded had their players assigned to a dispersal draft for draft purposes.

+The Trail Blazers selected Malone in the dispersal draft after the New Orleans Jazz forfeited his rights in order to retain their first-round pick in the 1977 NBA Draft.
+They immediately sent Malone and $232,000 cash to the Buffalo Braves for their 1978 NBA Draft first round pick, which would become the first pick in the draft by which they selected Mychal Thompson.

+The Trail Blazers would also acquire point guard Dave Twardzik from the defunct Virginia Squires ABA team as well following the end of the dispersal draft once they entered free agency.